RXNT/react-jsonschema-form-pagination/README.md

 ```

 In this configuration, although `sub` nav appears first in `uiSchema`, `main` will be the first nav available for selection.

+## Migration

+From 0.3 version navs can only be oriented horizontally

 ## Contribute